San-Francisco-Write-The-Docs/lone-writers-guide/CreateTechnicalGlossary.rst

 --------------------

 You’re in a new situation:

 * Start working on a glossary right away.
-As new person, your eyes and ears are new.
+You're a new person with new eyes and ears: take advantage of this while it lasts.
 * Look for glossaries that others have created.

 Terminology: what is industry standard that does not belong in our glossary?
 Or other constraints (3rd-party product’s terminology)